-But there is no such evidence here-far from it.
+Here, as in the cases discussed above, no evidence was presented showing the settlement funds were in danger of being lost or depleted.
 At the temporary injunction hearing, the Lawyers presented no evidence of an impending sale or transfer of the settlement funds.
+While they repeatedly referred to the risk that the settlement funds would be "lost or depleted," they offered absolutely no evidence to support that claim.
+As noted above, mere allegations that disputed funds are in danger are insufficient to justify an order compelling funds to be deposited in a court's registry.
+See O'Brien, 2015 WL 6859581, at 3; In re Reveille, 347 S.W.3d at 304 (holding the arguments of counsel were insufficient to prove funds were in danger of being lost or depleted).

-The Lawyers repeatedly referred to the risk that the settlement funds would be "lost or depleted" but offered absolutely no evidence to support that claim.
-And in fact, the evidence established just the opposite-there is no risk of the settlement funds being lost or depleted.
-For one thing, the Clients have acknowledged the Lawyers are entitled to some amount of compensation, and testified they intended to pay the Lawyers after an appropriate amount of compensation was determined by an arbitrator.
-(4RR:11.)
+And in fact, the evidence in this case established just the opposite-there is no risk of the settlement funds being lost or depleted.
+For one thing, the Clients have acknowledged that the Lawyers are entitled to some amount of compensation, and testified that they intended to pay the Lawyers after an appropriate amount of compensation was determined by an arbitrator.
+(MR:537.)
 Moreover, JPMorgan offered evidence that-under the terms of the settlement agreement-it has no current obligation to make any settlement payment to anyone because the Lawyers have not satisfied certain conditions precedent.
-(CR:71, 317.)
-For all these reasons, there is no risk the "subject matter of the controversy" will be destroyed pending arbitration-and thus no basis for an injunction under Section 171.086.9
+(MR:71, 317.)
+Thus, the evidence contradicts the Lawyers' conclusory allegations of loss or depletion, and the probate court abused its discretion by ordering funds into the court's registry without any supporting evidence.